Managing plants and animals in NSW alpine resorts

 Native animals in alpine resorts

 Animals living in alpine areas have adapted uniquely to their environment, surviving in the winter months through hibernation, seasonal migration and living under the snow.
-Some of these mammals include the mountain pygmy-possum (Burramys parvus), the broad-toothed rat (Mastacomys fuscus) and the dusky antechinus (Antechinus swainsonii).
+Mammals that live in resort areas include the mountain pygmy-possum (Burramys parvus), the broad-toothed rat (Mastacomys fuscus) and the dusky antechinus (Antechinus swainsonii).
 There are also unique alpine skinks, such as the alpine she-oak (Cyclodopmorphus praealtus) and Guthega skink (Liopholis guthega).

 Cat trapping program

-- rabbit control programs are implemented in spring and autumn to reduce their impact on native vegetation.
+- Rabbit control programs are implemented in spring and autumn to reduce their impact on native vegetation.

-You can help to minimise pest animals around resorts by keeping all food and rubbish securely stored and preventing pest animals from occupying resort buildings.
+You can help to minimise pest animals around resorts by keeping all food and rubbish securely stored, and preventing pest animals from occupying resort buildings.
 You can also report a feral animal sighting to help map feral animals in the area, which will help to identify practical and humane ways to manage feral animals.

 Native plants in alpine resorts